 Fast forward to today and the landscape has changed, with 89% of people saying that they had either accelerated their plans or were actively considering robotics as an option.

-Warehousing, distribution, and order fulfillment were the priorities, with 57% of respondents reportedly looking to increase investment in those areas.
+Warehousing, distribution, eCommerce order selection and fulfillment were the priorities, with 57% of respondents reportedly looking to increase investment in those areas.
 Workforce monitoring was a key factor, but there was a defined need for improvements in how existing and future inventory is picked, sorted, and replenished.
 The latter, for instance, was ranked “highly or somewhat important” by 69% of respondents.
 Picking and packing solutions scored 64% and 62%, respectively.
 All three of these standard parts of the logistics process are also likely to be tied to the six feet rule in social distancing guidelines.

 Unsurprisingly, the acceleration of eCommerce was cited as one of the reasons why robotic systems are considered a prudent long-term investment.
 A full 44% of respondents said that their company’s eCommerce activity had increased during the pandemic, while only 10% noted a decline.
 (Twenty-three percent said that they do not have an eCommerce operation.)